How do I apply for Ignite?

 How much does it cost to participate in the Ignite program?

-The cost of the program is about $3426 for in-state students and $6069 for out-of-state participants.
-This estimated cost includes tuition & fees, room and board, meals, and books.
-Some expenses, such as tuition and meals can be covered by financial aid, while others must be paid for before financial aid funds are released.
+The cost of the 2016 program was about $3426 for in-state students and $6069 for out-of-state participants.
+This estimated cost included tuition & fees, room and board, meals, and books.

 Is financial aid available?